apache/trafficserver/doc/admin-guide/plugins/txn_box/dev/config.en.rst

 Configuration
 *************

-Configuration state is managed by the :txb:`Config` class.
+Configuration state is managed by the `Config` class.
 An instance of this represents a configuration of |TxB|.
 The instance is similar to the global data for a process - data that is tied to a configuration in general and not to any particular configuration element is stored here.
-An instance of :txb:`Config` acts as the "context" for parsing configuration.
+An instance of `Config` acts as the "context" for parsing configuration.

 Directive Handling
 ==================